Gordonfreeman882/proxmox-ve-backscript/README.md

-proxmox-ve-backscript - !Pre-Alpha!
+proxmox-ve-backscript - OUTDATED - PLS DONT USE IT ANYMORE -
-  - Do not use for production! -
+- a new backup script will be made in the near future

 Features:
 - downloads your backupfiles from the proxmox-ve server over to your system.